LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 #### Option 1: As environment variable

-To enable the performance monitoring on your node make sure you have an environment variable `NEW_RELIC_LICENSE_KEY`
+To enable the performance monitoring on your node, make sure you have an environment variable `NEW_RELIC_LICENSE_KEY`
 set:

 ##### Binary & Source